The Private Equity Review: Germany

 In general, all EU-managers of AIF are subject to the European AIFMD regulation.
 As mentioned above, the KAGB has implemented the AIFMD into German law.
 In this respect the KAGB provides for rules regarding the authorisation and regulation of the management company.
 Additionally, the KAGB provides for a specific product regulation regime referring to German AIF and states the requirements for the distribution of fund shares in Germany.

-Fund managers regulated by the KAGB have to apply for authorisation by the German supervisory authority (BaFin) to conduct their business.4 The regulations require the implementation and specification of many functions, especially portfolio and risk management, but also the depositary function, the valuation function, compliance, internal audit, delegation, liquidity management, transparency and remuneration policies by the AIFM.
+Fund managers regulated by the KAGB have to apply for authorisation by BaFin to conduct their business.4 The regulations require the implementation and specification of many functions, especially portfolio and risk management, but also the depositary function, the valuation function, compliance, internal audit, delegation, liquidity management, transparency and remuneration policies by the AIFM.
 Further, the AIFM must fulfil capital and substance requirements.

 The KAGB has implemented certain rules that go beyond the European AIFMD regulation.
 One important example is the valuation of the AIF's assets.